Indonesia–Sweden relations

-Indonesia and Sweden established diplomatic relations in 1960.
+Indonesia and Sweden established diplomatic relations on 23 November 1950.
 In recent years both nations demonstrate growing keenness to improve bilateral relations, as each head of government exchanged visits.
 Indonesia has an embassy in Stockholm that also accredited to Latvia, while Sweden has an embassy in Jakarta that also accredited to East Timor.

 History

+Pre-independence

+The first known Indonesian in Sweden was Pehr Philander.
+Indonesians have been in Sweden since the 1760s in small numbers.
+The Indonesians who were in Sweden during this time were originally enslaved and had been brought to Sweden by the Swedish East India Company.

+Post-independence

 After the Indonesian Revolution, Sweden recognized the new state of Indonesia in 1949.
 The diplomatic relations between Indonesia and Sweden was established in 1950, followed by the establishment of embassies in each counterparts capitals'.
 The first Indonesian President Sukarno visited Sweden on May 3–5, 1959.
 The Swedish embassy in Jakarta is also accredited to Timor Leste that opened diplomatic relations with Sweden since 2002.